tnewcomb20/meplan.github.io/README.md

 - **Potential Risks:**
   - Risks may include scheduling conflicts, technical issues, or participant dropouts.
 - **Mitigation Plans:**
-  - Have backup participants, technical support, and contingency plans in place.
+  - Have backup participants and technical support.